isontheline/pro.webssh.net/documentation/src/docs/documentation/help/restore-purchases.md

     3. iCloud
     4. Apps Using iCloud
     5. Check that "WebSSH" switch is enabled in order to allow WebSSH to use iCloud

+    Then go back to WebSSH and do the following steps :

+    1. Go to Settings :gear:
+    2. Go to iCloud[^1]
+    3. Check that iCloud is enabled

+    Now you can try to restore your purchase again.

+[^1]: In order to use this functionality, you must upgrade WebSSH to 14.15